allenwastaken/credit-score/README.md

 **Method Chosen**

-We use a **rule-based feature engineering approach** followed by a **weighted scoring model**.
+Used a **rule-based feature engineering approach** followed by a **weighted scoring model**.
 Each wallet's activity is analyzed across several dimensions, such as frequency, diversity, financial value, and risk behavior.
 These features are normalized and aggregated to compute a final score.

 ## Architecture